 Antitrust Economics for Lawyers

 Antitrust Economics for Lawyers, published by LexisNexis and written by CRA consultants and affiliated experts, is geared towards attorneys in antitrust practice.
 The book provides lawyers, partners, and associates with clearly explained economic concepts and discusses several important topics in antitrust economics.
 The topics are organized into three main areas: merger analysis, monopoly and exclusion, and damages cases.
-Other topics will be added to the book during regular updates of its content.

 For more information on the book, click here.